Franklyn-dotcom/weather-data-collection/README.md

 - Fetches current weather data including temperature, humidity, and weather description for selected cities.
 - Collects user input to add another city to the list of cities.
 - Creates an S3 bucket containing weather data for selected cities and stores them in a json format.
-- A streamline pipeline used for automating the application.
+- A streamline pipeline used for automating the application and testing the application.

 ## Prerequisites
 - AWS Account